marianobrc/scalable-django-blog/README.md

 # scalable-django-website
-A portal about Django, AWS, Docker,a nd scalable architectures
+A portal about Django, AWS, Docker, and scalable architectures